Verifying NTP Synchronization on NI Linux Real-Time Targets

 *sys.peerThe remote peer or server presently used as the primary reference

-If there is "*" symbol in front of the server like below capture, your target is synchronized on that time server.
+If there is "*" symbol in front of the server like in the capture bellow, your RT target is synchronized with the time server.

 Additional Information

-If the symbol is still blank and the value of st is still 16, then you can check below :
+If the symbol is still blank and the value of st (stratum) field is still 16, then you can try the following:

-After editing and saving ntp.conf file, you have to restart daemon to update that configuration.
+• After editing and saving /etc/ntp.conf file, you have to restart daemon to update that configuration.

-• NI-Sync installed at Real-Time target controller could disturb synchronization.
-Please ensure NI-Sync is not installed in a Real-Time target.
+• If NI-Sync is installed in the RT target, could disturb synchronization.
+Please ensure NI-Sync is not installed in your RT target.

-• Try to synchronize with other NTP server, for example, public NTP server on the internet.
+• Try to synchronize with other NTP servers, for example, public NTP server on the internet.
 There are several public servers service in your region.

-• TSN-enabled targets (such as cRIO-904x targets) are not currently compatible with any type of synchronization besides IEEE-1588 (PTP) and 802.1AS synchronization.
+• TSN-enabled targets (such as cRIO-904X/905X targets) are not currently compatible with any type of synchronization besides IEEE-1588 (PTP) and 802.1AS synchronization.